Hidden vegetable recipes for kids

 - Parsley (to taste)

 - Preheat oven to 180 degrees and prepare baking trays for meatballs NB: You can also pan fry these burgers if you’re running short of time.

 - Wash zucchini and carrot and finely grate, then finely chop an onion.
 Remember the smaller you can get the veggies for this one the better you’ll be at disguising them!

-- Prepare a bowl and add breadcrumbs; prepare a second bowl with 1 egg lightly beaten as a dipping area.
+- Prepare a bowl and add breadcrumbs; prepare a second bowl with one egg lightly beaten as a dipping area.

-- Next, combine mince, carrot, zucchini, onion and 1 egg in a large mixing bowl.
-Add salt and pepper along with any other optional ingredients, remembering to finely chop everything you’re adding.
+- Next, combine mince, carrot, zucchini, onion and one egg in a large mixing bowl.
+Add salt and pepper along with any other optional ingredients, remembering to chop everything you’re adding finely.